dburian/notes/fastpitch.md

 Parallel TTS model introduced by [Łańcucki (2020)](https://arxiv.org/pdf/2006.06873).
-Similar and slightly simpler than [Fastspeech](./fastspeech.md), Fastpitch generates [mel spectograms](./spectogram.md) from input text.
-The spectograms can be then synthesized to waveform, the authors used [WaveGlow](./waveglow.md).
+Similar and slightly simpler than [Fastspeech](./fastspeech.md), Fastpitch generates [mel spectrograms](./spectrogram.md) from input text.
+The spectrograms can be then synthesized to waveform, the authors used [WaveGlow](./waveglow.md).

 ## Architecture